nitesht2/Data-Science-Resource/README.md

 # SQL Resources

-Here's a comprehensive list of free SQL resources which most of them I have practiced and attempted myself or are highly recommended for beginners regardless of whether you're from data or non-data background.
+Here's a comprehensive list of free SQL resources.

 ***